- Insurance Guide

 Does life insurance really pay out?

-The vast majority of life insurance policies pay out
+Majority of life insurance policies pay out

 Reasons life insurance claims are denied

-1. Reason one: failure to pay premiums
+1. Failure to pay premiums

 This is the number one reason claims are denied.
 Premiums (the money you pay the insurance company for your coverage) go unpaid for several reasons.
 Sometimes people simply forget to make payments.
 Other times, they decide they don’t need the coverage and stop paying.
 Sometimes they want to pay but can’t come up with the money.
 In most cases, the insurance company will give the policyholder a “grace period” (generally 30 days) to catch up on a payment.
 After that, however, the coverage will be cancelled, with or without notice from the company.
 Too often, beneficiaries file a claim on a life insurance policy of a loved one they’ve lost only to find that their loved one stopped paying on it months or years earlier.
 If you’re struggling to pay your life insurance, contact your company and see if they can work with you to keep your policy in force.

-2. Reason two: undisclosed health issue
+2. Undisclosed health issue

 Failing to tell the insurance company about a health issue you know you have—say, high blood pressure, a smoking habit, etc.—could also result in a denial of your claim, even if the cause of death is not directly related to the health issue you failed to report, and even if the contestability period is over.
 In legal and insurance terms, that is known as “material misrepresentation,” and chances are there’s a clause in your policy that deals with it.
 It’s very important to answer all the questions the insurance company asks truthfully and to the best of your ability.
 It’s better to pay more for coverage than to have the protection you’ve been paying for denied because of an issue of this kind.